-AUGUSTA – Bangor State Reps.
-James Martin, Sara Stevens, Adam Goode and Steven Butterfield announced today that the Maine Department of Transportation has given the green light to construction projects on Broadway and Hogan Road, which received a portion of the federal recovery package funds that were sent to Maine.
-The newly elected Bangor representatives also expressed relief that the cuts to local schools will now be halted because of federal dollars.
+AUGUSTA — Portland Democratic representatives announced today that the Maine Department of Transportation has given the green light to local projects, which received a portion of the federal recovery package funds that were sent to Maine.
+They also announced that the cuts to local schools will now be halted because of federal dollars.

 The Transportation Department identified a number of projects around the state that were highest on its priority list and is ready to begin construction as soon as the bidding process is complete.
 The state has set a goal of completing all projects during the upcoming construction season.